actris/data-management-plan/DMP/initial-DMP.md

   * recording of files and datasets downloaded by users, as well as of research filters/keywords used;
   * the use of a centralized and automated tool, the [Single Calculus Chain (SCC)](https://scc.imaa.cnr.it), for data processing.
 This allows a "traceable" reprocessing when a new version (of the data as well as of the tool) is available.
 More over, the processing suite could potentially be made available to others per specific processing needs.

+Similarly, the CLU unit has a centralized and automated processing chain, Cloudnet, ensuring reusability and traceability, which is also available via [open source](https://github.com/tukiains/cloudnetpy) for the community to use, evaluate and review.

-Availability of data might vary between the different data centre units.
-As an example, In situ data is typically submitted on an annual basis, and are therefore available the subsequent year, but this might vary for other data centre units, there might be campaigns, or the delivery of NRT data that is available at a more frequent basis.
-ACTRIS legacy data should also be kept available for the users, but the data might follow a different data policy then the current ACTRIS data policy.
+Availability of data can vary between the different data centre units.
+As an example, in situ data is typically submitted on an annual basis, and are therefore available the subsequent year, but other data centre units may provide NRT delivery of data; in addition, there may be campaign-based data.
+ACTRIS legacy data should be kept available for users, but may have a different data policy to the current ACTRIS data policy.
 If this is the case, this information should be available in the metadata.

 **Consider adding a table giving an overview of when data is made available, level 2, NRT, campaign data and how this differs among the DC units**

-Data quality assurance is provided by the data submitter and national facilities, the topical centres as well as by each individual data centre unit.
+Data quality assurance is provided by the data submitter and national facilities, appropriate topical centre, and the appropriate data centre unit.

-ACTRIS as a Research infrastructure is in its preparation phase, and is expected to be fully operational within 2025.
-The project will aim at providing open-access to data throughout the lifetime of the infrastructure.
+ACTRIS as a Research infrastructure is in its preparation phase, and is expected to be fully operational within 2025, aiming to provide open-access to data throughout the lifetime of the infrastructure.

 ## 4. Allocation of resources